novasearch/SLVideo/README.md

 ## How to change the encoder

-For now, two encoders are available in this repository: the `clip-ViT-B-32` and the `capivara`.
-If you wish to change the used encoder, you can add one by creating a file in the `app/embeddings/encoders` folder where you will implement the image and text encoding methods by extending the **Encoder**  abstract class.
+For now, two encoders are available in this repository: the `clip-ViT-B-32` and the `CAPIVARA`.
+If you wish to change the used encoder, you can add one by creating a file in the `app/embeddings/encoders` folder and implement the image and text encoding methods by extending the **Encoder**  abstract class.
 This approach follows the strategy design pattern.

+## How to rate and edit annotations

+To improve the dataset and train a future model to be used in this system, the users can also rate the retrieved video segments and edit the annotations of those video segments.

+To rate an annotation, the user must search for a facial expression and rate it using the available rating stars.

+To add an annotation, the user must go to the videos page and select a video to watch.
+When watching a video, a list of the available facial expression glosses will appear and at the start of that list there is an outlined button with a plus sign.
+Click on that button and you will go to the annotation addition page.

+The user can also edit annotations to improve them and the overall system.
+When watching a video segment, you can click on the **Edit** button and open the annotation edition page, where you can change the information about an annotation.
+In that page, you can also delete the annotation.
+This edition page is also reachable from the videos page by clicking on a video, then on one of the available facial expressions glosses and finally on the edit button that will pop up.

 ## Folder Structure

-The `object_detectors_env` folder is the conda environment that contains the necessary libraries to run the object detection models.
+The `python_environments/object_detectors_env` folder is the conda environment that contains the necessary libraries to run the object detection models.

 The `app` folder contains all the scripts and files needed to run the SLVideo web application.
 Here is a brief